morlandi/django-query-inspector/README.rst

 Query counting
 --------------

-A middleware that prints DB query counts in Django's runserver console output.
+A middleware that prints DB query counts in Django's runserver console output (only in DEBUG mode).

 Adapted from: `Django Querycount <https://github.com/bradmontgomery/django-querycount>`_